ah-shams/SubtitleRegulator/README.md

 # SubtitleRegulator
-A simple application for renaming series subtitles This script need pyqt5
+A simple application for renaming series subtitles.

+This script need pyqt5